California Statute of Limitations for Contracts

 You mentioned you reside in California, your last payment was due in 2003, and you received a summons from a lawyer.
 You also mentioned copies of your credit reports.
 Be sure to check in with providers of debt consolidation in California such as this linked provider to get an evaluation.

 Review your credit reports to see if the date of first delinquency is mentioned.
-If you stopped making payments and never restarted, this date of first delinquency is clue to the date of contract breach.
-Ignore the charge-off and first reported dates, as those are not significant for learning your date of breach.
-It is likely the statute of limitations has run its course, unless you fit into one of the tolling exceptions listed above.
-However, as we discuss above, a California plaintiff is not barred from filing an action if the statute of limitations has expired.
+If you stopped making payments and never restarted, this date of first delinquency is a clue to the contract breach date.
+Ignore the charge-off and first reported dates, as those are not significant for learning your date of the breach.
+The statute of limitations has likely run its course unless you fit into one of the tolling exceptions listed above.
+However, as discussed above, a California plaintiff is not barred from filing an action if the statute of limitations has expired.
 Consult with a California lawyer who has civil litigation or consumer law experience to discuss how to file an answer that includes a motion for dismissal based on a statute of limitations defense.

 For more information about negotiating with your creditors, visit our debt settlement information page.